-Learning from instruction often involves multiple modalities, e.g. text and diagrams.
+Learning from instruction often involves multiple modalities, for example, text and diagrams.
 Analogy can be used to fuse cross-modal information, by using SME to align the representations constructed for each modality and projecting information across them.
-For example, Lockwood (Lockwood & Forbus, 2009) showed that semi-automatic language processing of a simplified English chapter of a book on basic machines, combined with sketches for the diagrams, enabled a system to learn enough to correctly answer 12 out of 15 questions from the back of the chapter.
-Chang (2016) has shown that these ideas can work when the language processing is fully automatic, and that by using a corpus of instructional analogies aimed at middle-school instruction, expressed in simplified English and sketches, a Companion learned enough to correctly answer 11 out of 14 questions from the New York Regent's examination on the topics covered.
+For example, Lockwood (Lockwood and Forbus 2009) showed that semiautomatic language processing of a simplified English chapter of a book on basic machines, combined with sketches for the diagrams, enabled a system to learn enough to correctly answer 12 out of 15 questions from the back of the chapter.
+Chang (2016) has shown that these ideas can work when the language processing is fully automatic.
+By using a corpus of instructional analogies aimed at middle-school instruction, expressed in simplified English and sketches, a Companion learned enough to correctly answer 11 out of 14 questions from the New York Regent's examination on the topics covered.

-Companions have also been used to do cross-domain analogical learning, both in physical domains (Klenk & Forbus, 2009) and in games (Hinrichs & Forbus, 2011).
+Companions have also been used to do crossdomain analogical learning, both in physical domains (Klenk and Forbus 2013) and in games (Hinrichs and Forbus 2011).
 For cross-domain learning, building up persistent mappings across multiple analogies, essentially making a translation table between domains, was important.
-In cross-domain game learning, SME was used to build up a meta-mapping between predicates in the two domains, which then enabled the rest of the domain knowledge to be imported.
+In cross-domain game learning, SME was used to build up a metamapping between predicates in the domains, which then enabled the rest of the domain knowledge to be imported.

-Qualitative representations provide a useful level of causal knowledge for learning the dynamics of complex domains (Hinrichs & Forbus, 2012a), and can be used as a high-level representation for goals and strategies (Hinrichs & Forbus, 2014).
-Qualitative reasoning supports reflective reasoning by treating goal activation levels as continuous quantities in order to represent mental states (Hinrichs & Forbus, 2016).
-For example, in reasoning about a strategy game such as Freeciv, the learned qualitative model of domain dynamics enables identifying tradeoffs, and high-level strategies such as first expanding one's empire, then building up its economy, can be expressed by processes which are carried forward by a player's actions.
+Qualitative representations provide a useful level of causal knowledge for learning the dynamics of complex domains (Hinrichs and Forbus 2012a), and can be used as a high-level representation for goals and strategies (Hinrichs and Forbus 2014).
+Qualitative reasoning supports reflective reasoning by treating goal activation levels as continuous quantities in order to represent mental states (Hinrichs and Forbus 2016).
+For example, in reasoning about a strategy game such as Freeciv, the learned qualitative model of domain dynamics enables identifying trade-offs, and high-level strategies such as first expanding one's empire, then building up its economy, can be expressed by processes that are carried forward by a player's actions.